score-spec/docs/CODE_OF_CONDUCT.md

   and learning from the experience
 - Focusing on what is best not just for us as individuals, but for the overall community
+- Giving everyone an opportunity to be heard
+- Using welcoming and inclusive language

 Examples of unacceptable behavior include:

 - The use of sexualized language or imagery, and sexual attention or advances of any kind
-- Trolling, insulting or derogatory comments, and personal or political attacks
+- Trolling, insulting or derogatory remarks, and personal or political attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or email address, without their explicit permission